fedora-riscv/fedora-comps/README.md

     git clone ssh://git@pagure.io/fedora-comps.git

+When changing the packages, make sure the file is sorted.
+This helps to make it more maintainable.
+Use `make sort` command to fix the sorting.

 ### Tree, Release, and Image Composition ###

 The kickstart files in [fedora-kickstarts](https://pagure.io/fedora-kickstarts.git) use the group definitions from comps to compose images and release trees.